Print

 3. Remove– as soon as the water comes to a boil, remove the pan from heat and cover the pan.
 Don’t forget about the pan on the stove and let the eggs boil for too long or they will over cook.

-• For jammy soft-boiled eggs: Lower the temperature to maintain a gentle boil.
-Let it cook for 6 1/2 minutes.
+• For jammy eggs: Reduce the heat to maintain a gentle boil and cook for 6½ minutes.

 5. Transfer the eggs to the bowl of ice water and leave them there for at least 1 minute.